Note: This post is part of an ongoing project, and as such, is frequently updated.

 1) Help connect!

-After looking through the slide deck describing what we've learned so far, if you know folks who are talking about similar big-picture questions re: changing how social change is supported, we want to meet you those people!
+After looking through the slide deck describing what we've learned so far, if you know folks who are talking about similar big-picture questions re: changing the systems that support social change, we want to meet those people!
 Whether they are seeking to re-imagine everything at once or seeking to create more narrow shifts in how social change is done, please introduce us.
 Send us a note to suggest folks, and if you can make a connection, that would be awesome.

 2) Take Action!

 We are definitely laying out the path as we are walking it.
 We hope you will be part of that effort - contributing who you are and what you have to share.
 Re-imagining all these systems will only be successful if we are all in it together.
-If you've been frustrated, feeling stuck, and want to help shift the systems that are keeping you feeling like Sisyphus - Send us a note and be part of creating what is possible.
+If you've been frustrated, feeling stuck, and want to help shift the systems that are keeping you feeling like Sisyphus - send us a note.
+The only way change will happen is if we are all reaching towards that change together.

 Together We Can Accomplish Anything!